Frequently Asked Questions

 What are the setbacks for my property?

 Setbacks are determined according to the zoning district of your property.
-You may obtain zoning district information by contacting the Planning Division.
+You may obtain zoning district information through our online current zoning map.
 You may view sections 11-2A-1 thru 11-2D-6 of the Unified Development Code for setback information once you obtain the zoning designation of your property.

 How long do applications take to process?